 Moreover, with the use of simile in line like; ‘legs cold as rivers locked in ice’, she wants to show that her lover’s legs are so cold and frigid that they seem to have got locked in ice, and become immobile.
 The long legs indicate an attractive feature but this is contrasted by the cold harsh imagery of the ice and negative lexis of locked.

 When we come to the second stanza, we find the poet wishing her lover to be made of fire.
-In the stanza, the use of fire image is threatening, painful and ugly.
+In the stanza, the use of the fire image is threatening, painful, and ugly.
 However, she still wants to continue her love towards him/her even if her lover is abusive and violent.
 In this stanza also, Duffy gives an account of several parts of her lover’s anatomy when she says: ‘head…Medusa hissing flame – this is an image of the snake-haired monster, which is known for effective onomatopoeia for snakes and flames.

-The poet further compares her lover with “tongue a red-hot poker, whereby she refers to an instrument of torture, which invokes the idea of Hell, while by the line: ‘heart a small coal’, she compares her lover’s heart with a small coal – which is neither living nor capable of love.
+The poet further compares her lover with “tongue a red-hot poker, whereby she refers to an instrument of torture, which invokes the idea of Hell, while by the line: ‘heart a small coal’, she compares her lover’s heart with a lump of small coal – which is neither living nor capable of love.
 And in the last line of this stanza when the poet says: ‘fingers burning pungent brands on flesh’, she seems to be talking of the terrible pain and the stench of burning flesh that she experiences with each touch of her lover.
 However, having all said, she is still ready to go on loving her lover.

 In the third stanza of the poem, ‘Answer’, Duffy makes use of the ‘water’ image, which is also very threatening and dangerous.
-Here also, the poet gives description of the various parts of her lover’s anatomy, when, in the next line of the stanza, she says: ‘voice… roaring, foaming’.
+Here also, the poet gives a description of the various parts of her lover’s anatomy, when, in the next line of the stanza, she says: ‘voice… roaring, foaming’.
 All these adjectives mean the uncontrolled anger and violence in their voice, which is raving and ranting.

 She compares her lover’s arms with a whirlpool which keeps spinning her.
-This is really a dangerous verb and violent metaphor, whereas by the line: breast…deep dark lake nursing the drowned’, she compares the breast of her lover with a deep dark lake which nurses the drowned people –this is really deadly image and ominous adjectives.
+This is really a dangerous verb and violent metaphor, whereas by the line: breast…deep dark lake nursing the drowned’, she compares the breast of her lover with a deep dark lake which nurses the drowned people –this is a really deadly image and ominous adjectives.
 However, despite of all this, the poet wants to go on loving her lover.

 When she says: ‘your face empty and infinite as sky, she is talking of the face of her lover which is empty and as infinite as the sky above – the face though is the most significant part of the body, yet there is nothing to see, and your words are like a wind, which again shows the emptiness; the alliteration here renders the idea of the sounds being scattered, and creating silence.